DmytroHalai/kpi-lab1/README.md

-That is realization of first laboratory work, made by team "Object 261".
+# This is a project of team "Object 261".

+### This project was created by

+Andrii Solomka, Halai Dmytro, Tkachenko Zenoviia and Yuriev Illia